Serious Decisions: Picking a Funeral Home

 Finding the best funeral home is the last thing people want to think about when a loved one passes away.
 The spouse or significant other is in a distraught state and simply uses the nearest funeral home that a friend or relative suggests.

+If you don't compare prices and services, you can't tell whether its fees are reasonable or if you've been overcharged generation after generation.
 The difference between funeral homes A and B can mean the difference between spending hundreds and thousands of dollars for the same services.
-The underlying reason is ownership.

 Consider these two key points:

 - Your funeral home may appear to be privately owned, but more than 20 percent are actually owned by corporations that typically charge higher rates — 30 to 40 percent more than privately owned homes.

 - Preparing in advance can save you not only money but reduce unnecessary stress in your life.

 So then, what are the top four things to look for to find the best funeral home?

 Compare Prices and Be Aware of Service Fees

 Funeral homes are required by law to make general prices available and to list all services and products offered.
 Ask for a copy so you can compare prices with other funeral homes in the area.
 Many funeral homes offer a packaged selection that will help you reduce your overall out-of-pocket costs.